Meet the Sig Sauer P322: the most reliable .22 LR in the game.

 Having fun should always be a priority when we go to the range.
-Discretionary time outside of work and other obligations is too limited not to enjoy, even when doing serious training that might one day be utilized to save innocent lives.
+Discretionary time outside of work and other obligations is too limited not to enjoy.
 The only thing that can get in the way of a good time at the range with the .22 semi-auto is if it doesn’t work well.
 Gun designers in the firearms industry have struggled for years to make a truly reliable .22 pistol.

 When Sig Sauer’s enormous team of big-brained engineers sat down to begin imagining the company’s new rimfire pistol designated as the P322, their focus was on building a cool, innovative handgun that would change the gun community’s perception of .22 pistol reliability and feel.
 They were dead set on making an ergonomic, eye-catching gun that went “bang” when the trigger is pulled—every single time.